 If you are interested being notified when the next RFP is made public, please subscribe to Community Development News on MyRaleigh Subscriptions.

-As part of its neighborhood revitalization strategies, the Department supports new or expanded services provided by nonprofit organizations to low-income residents or other populations such as seniors, abused children, battered spouses, severely disabled adults, homeless persons, illiterate adults, persons living with AIDS, or migrant farm workers.
+The Housing & Neighborhoods Department supports new or expanded services by nonprofit organizations to low-income residents or other populations such as seniors, abused children, battered spouses, severely disabled adults, homeless persons, illiterate adults, persons living with AIDS, or migrant farm workers.
 Funds are distributed in an annual competition.
-Raleigh also provides funding for homeownership training and to allow police officers to reside in high-crime areas to aid in community policing.

 The Community Enhancement Grant is given each year to nonprofit and faith-based organizations to build human capacity within blighted or low- and moderate-income areas.
 Funds for this program are given through the federal Community Development Block Grant program.
 Applicants are judged based on the soundness of the program proposal, fiscal responsibility of the organization, the mission and track record of the organization, and other program requirements.